Cactusje/esx_aiomenu/README.md

 * Conversion to ESX UI
 * Vehicle Locks Only For Owned Vehicles
 * Keys For Vehicles

-## Notes
-`The Default Button For Opening The Menu Is 'Page Up' and 'Esc' closes the menu`

-12/12/2018: I am starting to work on this script again, as I want to finish what I started.
-I will post more updates in the future, and once it's finished I will open the license fully to the public.

-The ESX Identity on MY Github is REQUIRED for ESX AIOMenu to work properly.

-If you have any sources for esx_aiomenu that date before this update was released, then you may use them following the licenses of the old script.

 ## Credits
 * Lead Coder: ArkSeyonet